w3c/wai-curricula/content/designer/images.md

 * provide descriptive textual information for the following types of graphical information:
   * those that are part of tests or exercises that would be invalid if presented in text
   * those that are primarily intended to create a specific sensory experience
-* provide text alternatives that identify and describe the purpose of graphical elements that are used to confirm that content is accessed by a person rather than a computer, such as captcha
+* provide text alternatives that identify and describe the purpose of captcha and other graphical elements used to confirm that content is accessed by a person rather than a computer
 * provide several modalities of captcha that rely on different sensory characteristics, such as visual or auditory

+#### Teaching Ideas for Topic

+Optional ideas to teach the learning outcomes:

+[To be developed.]

+#### Ideas to Assess Knowledge for Topic

+Optional ideas to support assessment:

+[To be developed.]

+## Ideas to Assess Knowledge for Module

+Optional ideas to support assessment:

+[To be developed.]

+## Teaching Resources

+Suggested resources to support your teaching:

+[To be developed]